Prakash Karat: Early life and education

 Prakash Karat was born in Letpadan, Burma, on 7 February 1948, to a Nair family.
 His father worked as a clerk in the Burma Railways, where he had sought employment during the British Raj.
-Prakash Karat's family hailed from Elappully, Palakkad, Kerala.
-Prakash Karat lived in Palakkad till the age of five before returning to Burma where he lived with his family till the age of nine, when his family left Burma and returned to India in 1957.
+Karat's family hailed from Elappully, Palakkad, Kerala.
+He lived in Palakkad till the age of five before returning to Burma where he lived with his family till the age of nine, when his family left Burma and returned to India in 1957.

 Karat studied at the Madras Christian College Higher Secondary School in Chennai.
 On finishing school, he won the first prize in an all-India essay competition on the Tokyo Olympics.
 He was sent on a ten-day visit to the Tokyo Olympics in 1964 as a result.
 He went to the Madras Christian College, Chennai as an undergraduate student in economics, winning the prize for best all-round student on graduation.

 Encouraged by the Scottish theologian Duncan B. Forrester, one of his college professors, he got a scholarship to Britain's University of Edinburgh, for a master's degree in politics.
-In 1970 he received an MSc degree from the University of Edinburgh for the thesis "Language and Politics in Modern India".
+In 1970, he received an MSc degree from the University of Edinburgh for the thesis "Language and Politics in Modern India".
 At Edinburgh he became active in student politics and met Professor Victor Kiernan, the well-known Marxist historian.
 His political activism began with anti-apartheid protests at the university, for which he was rusticated.
 The rustication was later suspended on good behaviour.